snyk-fixtures/device-cloud-python/README.md

 - pytest implementation start.
 Run `pytest -v .` to run unit tests.
   `pytest --cov-report=html --cov=hdcpython -v .` Will generate a directory
   containing an HTML report of coverage.
-- Websockets (setting the port to 443 will use websockets to send MQTT packets)
+- Websockets (setting the port to 443 will use websockets to send MQTT packets.
+  This does not work on Windows)
+- Connection loss handling (Publishes made while offline will be cached and sent when connection is re-established.
+Now has a keep_alive configuration for how long the Client should remain disconnected before exiting, 0 is forever.)

 Not yet supported: